jspinak/brobot/docs/docs/01-getting-started/states.md

 - When you use `@State`, you don't need an explicit `state` field
 - The framework creates the State object for you
 - It derives the state name from the class name (removing "State" suffix if present)

-### When to Use Each Approach

-**Use the traditional approach (with explicit State object) when:**
-- Working with legacy code that predates @State
-- You need explicit control over state construction

-**Use the modern approach (components only) when:**
-- You want cleaner, less boilerplate code
-- You only need access to the components (most common case)
-- Building new projects with Brobot 1.1.0+

 ### Optional: Explicit State with @State